miguelcalvoorio/modernbankold/README.md

 # Modernbank

-Personal project for self-learning about modern technologies such as:
+Personal project for self-learning about modern technologies using a banking platform as use case.
+Somo of those modern technologies include:

 - API driven platforms
 - Microservice architectures